Professor

 Transnational crime (organized crime, human trafficking, corruption, cybercrime); ethics (ethics and criminal justice, white-collar crime, public corruption, gambling and crime); the future of crime (emerging crimes — intellectual property theft, smuggling of natural resources, new forms of fraud and ethical dilemmas).

-Dr. Albanese is the author and editor of 20 books on organized crime, ethics, corruption, transnational crime, and criminal justice.
-He has delivered invited presentations in 24 countries.
+Dr. Albanese is the author and editor of 24 books on organized crime, ethics, corruption, transnational crime, and criminal justice.
+He has delivered invited presentations in 30 countries.
 He is the recipient of the Distinguished Teaching Award from Virginia Commonwealth University, VCU's Elske Smith Distinguished Lecturer Award, the Freda Adler Award from the American Society of Criminology Division of International Criminology for significant contributions to criminology internationally, the Gerhard Mueller Award for research contributions from the Academy of Criminal Justice Sciences International Section, and the Distinguished Scholar Award from the International Association for the Study of Organized Crime.
+He also received the Outstanding Faculty Award from the State Council of Higher Education for Virginia (SCHEV) which is Virginia’s highest honor for a faculty member at public or private colleges and universities.

 Dr. Albanese has also served as chair of the international divisions of both the American Society of Criminology and Academy of Criminal Justice Sciences.
 He was a visiting professor at the University of Manchester (UK).
 He is a fellow of the Academy of Criminal Justice Sciences, and co-founder of Criminologists without Borders.